Paraphilic infantilism: With diaper fetishism

 Strictly speaking, people with a diaper fetish may be aroused by the idea of wearing diapers as an adult, and may not participate in any form of ageplay.
 Practically speaking, there can be a great deal of variation and overlap between paraphilic infantilisms and diaper fetishists, and the term "AB/DL" can be used as a catch-all term which includes a broad spectrum of related kinks and behaviors.
-As diapers are a commonly used a prop for "adult baby" role-play, diaper fetishism may be considered a potential component of paraphilic infantilism.
+As diapers are a commonly used prop for "adult baby" role-play, diaper fetishism may be considered a potential component of paraphilic infantilism.

 Sexologist John Money distinguished between paraphilic infantilism (or autonepiophilia) and paraphilic diaper-wearing, stating that the latter is a paraphilic fetish that manifests as an erotic attraction to an article of clothing while the former is a non-fetishistic paraphilia directed at a change of status in terms of age identity.

 With BDSM

 In some cases, paraphilic infantilism can involve elements of BDSM.
 For example, the pseudo-forced used of childish clothing and/or diapers as a way of establishing a power dynamic of dominance and submission, as well as for scenes involving punishment and humiliation.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM) states that along with other behaviors, sexual masochists "...may have a desire to be treated as a helpless infant and clothed in diapers ('infantilism')" and this association is repeated by others.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) states that along with other behaviors, sexual masochists "[...] may have a desire to be treated as a helpless infant and clothed in diapers ('infantilism')" and this association is repeated by others.
 Masochism appears to be particularly important for female infantilists.

 Psychologists D. Richard Laws and William O'Donohue state that "Although infantilism is classified as a sexual masochism in the DSM-IV and DSM-IV-TR, it is questionable whether the criteria for sexual masochism are always met.
 For example, if the infantile role playing does not involve feelings of humiliation and suffering, then the diagnosis of sexual masochism would not be appropriate and a diagnosis of infantilism as a paraphilia [not otherwise specified] is warranted."
 Sexologist John Money, in his book Lovemaps describes paraphilic infantilism as a possible "...adjunctive to masochistic discipline and humiliation."
 Sexologist William B. Arndt considers paraphilic infantilism to combine forms of fetishism, transvestism and masochism.
 Wilhelm Stekel considered sado-masochistic practices to be variant behavior arising from psychosexual infantilism.

 A potential connection between paraphilic infantilism and sadomasochism has been noted in the Polish publication, Przegląd Seksuologiczny.
 Research results within the publication indicated that 28% of those paraphilic infantilists surveyed reported an interest in BDSM.